 Full cultural immersion

-The students are enrolled in the teaching English to speakers of other languages (TESOL) certificate program, which offers international teaching preparation and opportunities to work with international students studying in the United States.
+The students are enrolled in the Teachers of English to Speakers of Other Languages (TESOL) certificate program, which offers international teaching preparation and opportunities to work with international students studying in the United States.
 The Hanoi trip fulfilled the program’s practicum requirement, as students worked with a wide variety of English language learners throughout the week.